PlayPro/CoreProtect/docs/api/index.md

 Ensure you're using CoreProtect 20.1 or higher.
 Add it as an external jar to your plugin in your IDE.
 Alternatively, if using Maven, you can add it via the repository [https://maven.playpro.com](https://maven.playpro.com) (net.coreprotect, 20.1).

-You can then access the API with a call like the following:
 The first thing you need to do is get access to CoreProtect.
 You can do this by using code similar to the following:

-With this code, you can then access the API with a call like the following:

 ```java
 import net.coreprotect.CoreProtect;